Elkantor/snake-/README.md

 # Snake+
 > snake+ (and not snake- as the github link, because github does not authorize the '+' char ;)) is a 2D game written in C99 with the raylib library, just for fun.
-It's a mixted between a classical snake game and a 2D RPG/rogue-like game.
+It's a mixt between a classical snake game and a 2D RPG/rogue-like game.

 ## Getting Started